 - Run Segmentation Experiments.
-Perform experiments to try to isolate (segment) where, when or what particular circumstances are needed to create the problem.
+Perform experiments to isolate (segment) where, when, or what particular circumstances are needed to create the problem.

 Summarize the information gathered in earlier steps and from the root cause investigation above.
 List critical conclusions that can be drawn and how the data was validated.

 Psychological inertia, erroneous data, wrong assumptions, and false conclusions are often why most root causes are not identified.
 It is essential to keep an open mind and eliminate psychological inertia.
 It is critical to validate and challenge all data and assumptions.
 It is necessary to prove that the data being used is valid and ensure the correct conclusions are drawn.
 Below is a list of the common reasons the root cause is not identified and recommended actions that the problem solver should take to address those issues.

 Frequent reasons root cause is not identified.

 - Experience: too much experience can lead to psychological inertia and drive thinking in a “trained” direction closing off new ideas.

 - Fixed thinking techniques: repeating the same steps and using the same methods leads to repeating the same result, creating the same ideas.

 - Group Think: over time, a set of individuals working on a project will tend to think the same way, believe the same conclusions and results.
 This group mindset leads to psychological inertia.
 As new members are introduced instead of pursuing new ideas provided by “a fresh pair of eyes,” the group tries to assimilate new members to current thinking.